ronnyml/snowplow-wiki/technical-documentation/1a-trackers/android-tracker/Android-Tracker.md

 // Track your event with your custom event data t1.trackUnstructuredEvent(eventData, contextList);
 ```

-TODO: Josh I updated the above example to be a Map<String, Object>.
-Can you confirm that works okay?

 For more on JSON schema, see the [blog post] [self-describing-jsons].